Most Anticipated Phones in 2019

 The new Samsung Galaxy Fold is expected to launch in September and the price tag will be hefty – it will be priced from £1630.

-One of the most anticipated devices is, of course, the new iPhone.
 While we still don’t know the name of the new Apple handset, people speculate that it will be called iPhone 11.
 And apparently there are three new iPhones coming out – a budget version of iPhone XR, a midrange flagship like the iPhone XS and supersize model like the iPhone XS Max.

 Like Google, Apple likes to keep silent about its newest releases.
 But, as always, there are people who leak information and we are able to have a sneak peek to potentially the most anticipated phone of 2019.